killerstitleglow.jpg

 Killers of Eden

-The first substantial effort to document the Eden Whaling story in a comprehensive way was undertaken by Sydney Journalist Tom Mead for his book “Killers of Eden”.
+A substantial effort to document the Eden Whaling story in book form was undertaken by Sydney Journalist Tom Mead for his fictionalised novel “Killers of Eden”.

-After winning the trust of George Davidson, Tom Mead was able to ask George to sort the fact from fiction and produce an accurate, yet dramatised account of the story of the Killers and their remarkable cooperation with the Davidsons.
+Tom Mead was able to ask George to provide many details and produce a fairly accurate, yet fictionalised account of the story of the Killers and their remarkable cooperation with the Davidsons.

 Killers of Eden has sold tens of thousands of copies and is still in publication by Dolphin Books.